corkami/collisions/hashquines/README.md

 ## Misc

 - [`detectcoll`](https://github.com/corkami/collisions#detection) in *unsafe mode* can enumerate all Fastcoll and Unicoll occurences are present in the file - cf [logs](logs/).
-  - Knowing the offsets and the types of the collision just from one file, it's then possible to modify or reset the collisions and alter the display yourself of the files without changing their MD5 or recomputing any collision, whether it's an 'encoding' hashquine (ex: for [NES](scripts/nes.py)) or a 'format' hashquine (ex: [Jpg in PDF](scripts/jpgpdf.py)).
+  - Knowing the offsets and the types of the collision just from one file, it's then possible to modify or reset the collisions and alter the display yourself of the files without changing their MD5 or recomputing any collision, whether it's an encoding-based, format-based or archive hashquine.

 - Since Unicoll only changes one byte, Retr0id's PNG font is made of one pixel per line: